 Plume Module: This module helps predict the benefit of remediation strategies on plume length and mass flux.
 Plume length vs. time and mass flux vs. distance curves are generated using an analytical groundwater model.
 The relative contribution of natural attenuation processes such as dispersion, sorption, degradation, and source decay to mass flux are calculated and presented in a graphical format.

 Final Mass Balance: Key mass balances on solvents, donors, and competing electron acceptors over the lifetime of the source are integrated and presented.
 The spreadsheet tool uses hydrogeologic, geochemical, and contaminant data that are typically generated from MNA projects at chlorinated solvent sites to simulate the long-term behavior of sources at these sites.

 Limited technical support is available from David Adamson.

 The Biobalance Toolkit model requires a computer system capable of running Microsoft® Excel (2000/XP) for Windows (2000/XP) and Microsoft Word for Windows (2000/XP), and reading Adobe Acrobat pdf documents.
 Operation requires an IBM-compatible PC equipped with a Pentium or later processor running at a minimum of 450 MHz.
 A minimum of 256 MB of system memory (RAM) is strongly recommended.
 Computers not meeting these recommendations will experience slow running times and/or problems with memory.

 Unzip all the files to the same folder.
-The zipped files contain the BioBalance Toolkit spreadsheet, associated word and pdf files, the help file, and the User’s Manual.
+The zipped file contains the BioBalance Toolkit spreadsheet, the help file, and the User’s Manual.